CestLaGalere/mobilealerts/scripts/Manual Testing Scripts.md

 ## Overview

-This guide explains how to manually test the Mobile Alerts Home Assistant integration using a mock API server.
-This allows you to test the integration without real devices or API calls to the live service.
+This guide explains how to manually test the Mobile Alerts Home Assistant integration.
+You can choose between:

+- **Mock API** - Test with simulated devices (no real hardware needed)
+- **Real API** - Test with your actual Mobile Alerts devices

+The test environment automatically sets up Home Assistant with the Mobile Alerts integration.

 ## Quick Start